 You should receive a decision within 90 days.
-If SSA denies your initial claim, you have 60 days to initiate the appeals process—otherwise, you must submit a new application.
-At this point, you can hire our firm to prepare and submit your appeal.
+If the SSA denies your initial claim, you have 60 days to initiate the appeals process—otherwise, you must submit a new application.
+At this point, you can hire our Daytona Beach Disability attorneys to prepare and submit your appeal.

-Click to contact our Social Security Disability Lawyers in Daytona Beach today
+Appealing a Denial of Social Security Disability Benefits in Daytona Beach

 Our Attorneys Can Handle Your Social Security Disability Appeal

 At Bogin, Munns & Munns, we provide several different services to our Social Security Disability clients.
 Before we get started, we will listen as you tell us the facts of your case during an initial consultation.
-From there, we will prepare your appeal and:
+From there, our attorneys will prepare your appeal and:

 Represent You at Hearings and Reviews